Zahid-7865/Assignment_Escrow_stack/README.md

 This project is a front-end **Escrow Dashboard** interface named **EazyPayouts**, built using **HTML, CSS, and JavaScript**.
 It allows users to view company accounts, select accounts dynamically, and visualize recent transaction loads and balances in an intuitive dashboard layout.

+# Run The project by the Fallowing steps :
+please Click the fallowing link : https://zahid-7865.github.io/Assignment_Escrow_stack/ click to the
+Company name then it shoes the account-1,then change Account-2

 ---

 ## 🚀 Features